biorack/BASTet/_sources/convert_files.txt

     Generate XDMF header file for output file: Default OFF:
     --xdmf: Write XDMF XML-based header-file for the output HDF5 file.
     --no-xdmf: Do not generate a XDMF XML-based header for the HDF5 file.

+    ===Metadata Options===

+    NOTE: Input datasets are numbers starting from 0 based on there order on the command line.

+    --methods : JSON describing the experimental methods --methods# : JSON describing the experimental methods for input file number # --instrument : JSON dictionary describing the instrument --instrument# : JSON dictionary describing the instrument for input file number # --notes : JSON dictionary with additional user notes about the data --notes# : JSON dictionary with additional notes for input file number #